 As part of the evaluation of Fit Pay, the Company utilized the option to first assess qualitative factors, which include but are not limited to, economic, market and industry conditions, as well as the financial performance of Fit Pay.
-In accordance with the applicable guidance, an entity is not required to calculate the fair value of a reporting unit if, after assessing these qualitative factors, the Company determines that it is more likely than not that its reporting units fair value is greater than its carrying amount.
-As of June 30, 2018, the Company determined that it was more likely than not that the fair value of Fit Pay exceeded its respective carrying amount and therefore, a quantitative assessment was not required.
-The Company has not recognized any goodwill impairment in 2018 as it relates to Fit Pay.
-The Company will reassess the Fit Pay - related goodwill when it performs its annual impairment testing in the third quarter of 2018.
+In accordance with the applicable guidance, an entity is not required to calculate the fair value of a reporting unit if, after assessing these qualitative factors, it is determined that it is more likely than not that the reporting units fair value is greater than its carrying amount.
+Based on its assessment of the qualitative factors which included Fit Pay's financial performance thus far, a quantitative analysis was performed, and as of September 30, 2018, the Company determined that based on a goodwill impairment analysis prepared by a third party valuation firm, the fair value of Fit Pay exceeded its respective carrying amount.
+Therefore, the Company has not recognized any goodwill impairment in 2018 as it relates to Fit Pay.